Zncl2222/c_array_tools/README.md

 This is a simple dynamic array tools similary to C++ **```std::vector```** implemented by C. It coded by macro to simulate the **```template```** function like in C++ or other languages.
 Thus user can use array in C more easily without declare the type again and again.

 # Installation
-Just put the src/c_array.h header file into your project and import it !
+It is a single header file library.
+Just put `src/c_array.h` into your project and import it !

 # Usuage
+Here is an example.c to display how to use this llibrary.
+You could just use the shell script example.sh (linux) or batch file example.bat to compile and run the program.
+The example program print out the results for user to understand how it works.

 ```C
 # include <stdio.h>